chrissearle/www_smu/posts/2014/05/29-using-the-spektrum-dx6i-radio-with-the-blade-nano-qx.md

 title: Using the Spektrum DX6i radio with the Blade Nano QX
 date: 2014-05-29 14:57 +0200
 tags: quadcopter, blade, dx6i, spektrum
-category: RC
+category: Radio Control
 image: QX-Main.jpg
+intro: So I finally got irritated enough with the radio that comes with the Blade Nano QX RTF (MLP4DSM) that I grabbed a Spektrum DX6i instead.
 ---

 So I finally got irritated enough with the radio that comes with the Blade Nano QX RTF (MLP4DSM) that I grabbed a Spektrum DX6i instead.

 The Blade Nano QX manual says that you need to following configuration for the DX6i:

-* Acro mode (not heli)
+- Acro mode (not heli)
-* Flaps switch should set NORM FLAP to Down 20 (this is for switching the QX in and out of agility mode)
+- Flaps switch should set NORM FLAP to Down 20 (this is for switching the QX in and out of agility mode)
-* Elev D/R and Ail D/R should be at 70% for low rate and 100% for high rate (this gives you a slightly less manic quad when learning)
+- Elev D/R and Ail D/R should be at 70% for low rate and 100% for high rate (this gives you a slightly less manic quad when learning)

 So - I programmed up the following: